crossplane/crossplane/GOVERNANCE.md

     the issue.
 This includes technical decisions as well as maintainer team membership.
-* **Organization**: If an issue or conflict affects multiple repositories or the Crossplane organization and community at large, the **steering committee** should resolve or vote on the issue.
+* **Organization**: If an issue or conflict affects multiple repositories or the Crossplane organizations and community at large, the **steering committee** should resolve or vote on the issue.

 ### Issue Voting Process